danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 # Shopping List Items

-Shopping list items represent the items on a user's [shopping lists](/docs/api/resources/shopping-lists.md).
+Shopping list items represent the items on a [shopping list](/docs/api/resources/shopping-lists.md).
 Shopping list items on regular lists can be created, updated, and destroyed through the API.
-Shopping list items on the user's aggregate shopping list are managed automatically as the items on their other lists change.
+Shopping list items on aggregate shopping lists are managed automatically as the items on their other lists change.
 Each shopping list item belongs to a particular list and will be destroyed if the list is destroyed.

 There are no read routes (`GET /shopping_list_items`, `GET /shopping_list/:id/shopping_list_items`, or `GET /shopping_list_items/:id`) for shopping list items since all shopping list items are returned with the lists they are on when requests are made to the list routes.
 There are, however, routes to create, update, and destroy shopping list items.